daniel1820815/netconf-example/README.md

 4. Run the script:

+    Before running the Python script modify the IP addresses in the script and in the XML payload files respectively.

     ```bash
-    # Before running the Python script modify the IP addresses in the script and in the XML payload files respectively.

     python netconf-example.py
     ```